Sir Francis Workman-Macnaghten, 1st Baronet

 Sir Francis Workman-Macnaghten, 1st Baronet (1763–1843) was an Anglo-Irish judge in India.

 Early life

-He was the son of Edmund MacNaghten of Beardiville, Co.
-Antrim, and his second wife Hannah Johnstone of Belfast, and younger brother of Edmond Alexander MacNaghten, Member of Parliament for County Antrim and Orford.
+He was the son of Edmund MacNaghten of Beardiville, County Antrim, and his second wife Hannah Johnstone of Belfast, and younger brother of Edmond Alexander MacNaghten, Member of Parliament for County Antrim and Orford.
 He was also a first cousin of Half Hung MacNaghten.

 Macnaghten was admitted to Lincoln's Inn in 1784.